Get ready to change a life, including your own!

-English, computers, nutrition, literacy, sports, art, social skills and more…
+English, computers, nutrition, Spanish literacy, sports, art, social skills and more…

-The Honduras Child Alliance offers a variety of classes and activities for children, teens and adults in El Porvenir.
-Our volunteers generally work at a combination of these scheduled programs depending on their interests and skills.
-Speak with your Project Manager to determine the schedule that will work well for you and best serve the programs.
+Honduras Child Alliance seeks volunteers with open minds and open hearts!
+With a variety of educational enrichment and healthy living programs for children, teens, and adults in El Porvenir.
+Volunteers generally work at a combination of these scheduled programs depending on their interests and skills.
+Together with your Program Manager, you will determine the schedule that will work well for you and best serve the programs.

 PEP – Adultos

 This English-only PEP class is offered free of charge to adults (age 16+) in the community who would like to learn to be bilingual.
 Volunteers follow a curriculum that focuses on conversational and practical English.
 We are working toward helping the adult students use the English they have learned in class to find jobs and other opportunities.
-Sometimes we have guest speakers of a variety of professions, visit the class to help our students understand how they can use English in jobs and also how to search for jobs, go to a job interview, etc. This class is offered 4 evenings each week throughout the year.
+Sometimes guest speakers of a variety of professions, visit the class to help our students understand how they can use English in potential employment, and also how to search for jobs, go to a job interview, etc. This class is offered 3 evenings each week throughout the year.

-Can you imagine being 12 years old and never having touched a computer?
+Can you imagine being never having used a computer?
 Many children and teens in our community live in extreme poverty and that is their experience.
-In a lot of cases their homes do not even have running water or electricity, let alone a computer.
-However, in addition to literacy in English and Spanish, in this day and age, literacy in technology is also essential.
-To be able to get any sort of job outside of picking pineapples, it will be necessary to know how to use a computer.
+In many cases, our student’s homes do not have running water or electricity, let alone a computer or internet access.
+The ability to use a computer is an essential skill to complete one’s education and for future employment.

-HCA currently has 9 laptop computers and we are actively fundraising to gain more.
-The volunteers bring laptops to each of our three locations at least once a week so that every child or teen in the program gets some experience.
+HCA currently has 16 laptop computers and we are actively fundraising to gain more. volunteers carry laptops to each of our three locations at least once a week so that every child or teen in the program gets some experience.
 Right now the instruction is still quite basic but kids catch on fast!
-Our goal is to have 30 laptops by the end of 2016.
-Please visit our SUPPORT page if you’d like to help us get there!
+Our goal is to have 30 laptops by the start of the 2020 school year.
+Please visit our GET INVOLVED page if you’d like to help us get there!

 The Honduran school year starts in February and ends in early November.
-We are seeking volunteers who can make a commitment for this specific three month time period (November, December & January) to work together to run something along the lines of a “summer camp” enrichment program for children at 3 locations in El Porvenir.
+Each year we seek volunteers who can make a commitment November, December & January (or longer) to work together to run something along the lines of a “summer camp” enrichment program for children at 3 locations in El Porvenir.
 Our volunteers work together to develop an emotionally safe and respectful environment in which children can be curious and creative.
-We do reading, math, English and a variety of other subjects based on the expertise of our volunteers.
-There’s always time for art, music and sports and also plenty of time to play!
+We do math, reading, English, computers and a variety of other subjects based on the expertise of our volunteers.
+There’s always time for art, music, and sports, and also plenty of time to play!

-Groups are currently forming for our 10th annual “Vacation Activities Program” which will start in November 2017.
-Volunteers arrive late-October and work November, December, January, 2017-18.
+Apply now for the 12th annual “Vacation Activities Program” which will start in November 2019 and operate thru the end of January, 2020.
 Ideally, volunteers should plan to stay for the full 12 week program (or longer if desired) but we do accept some volunteers who can only stay for a partial period so do not hesitate to apply.

 – Housing for Volunteers in El Porvenir –

 Inexpensive, clean and safe housing is available for our volunteers for $35 – $42 USD per week, depending on the length of your stay.
 Since we are working on the north coast, all of our houses are very close to the beach – – in fact, one is actually beach-front!
-Volunteers will typically share a room with 1-2 other volunteers of the same gender.
-Some private rooms are also available.
+Volunteers will typically share a room with 1-2 other volunteers.
+Sometimes private rooms are also available.
 Our volunteer houses have comfortable twin beds, bathrooms with showers and complete kitchens.
 Volunteers purchase and prepare their own food.
+Wifi is available.
 More details will be provided when you are interviewed for a placement.

 – How to apply to become a Honduras Child Alliance volunteer –

-• If HCA feels like a ‘good fit’, the next step is to arrange an interview by Skype or Google Hang-out.
+• If HCA feels like a ‘good fit’, the next step is to arrange an interview by Skype, messenger or Google Hang-out.
 We want to learn more about you but this is also a time for you to ask questions and to get to know us too!

 • After the interview, you can start investigating travel arrangements on your end while one of our admin volunteers will check your references.
 Note that you are not officially accepted into the program until we have completed your references.
 This usually takes less than a week.

 • We will stay in contact as you plan your trip!
-We will provide orientation info and introduce you to your project manager prior to your arrival.
+You will receive orientation info and an introduction to your Programme Manager prior to your arrival.

 • For more information, please contact us at email@example.com.